Water Device Exchange Program

 Swap your Showerhead!

-SWAP your old showerheads or outdoor sprinkler for water efficient ones – for FREE!
+SWAP your old showerheads for water efficient ones – for FREE!

 Installing water efficient devices is one of the easiest ways to improve water efficiency in your home and reduce your water and energy bills and environmental impact.